aantron/ocaml.org/data/planet/ocamlpro/wxocaml-camlidl-and-class-modules--.md

 <p>Last week, I was bored doing some paperwork, so I decided to hack a little to relieve my mind...</p>
 <h2>Looking for a GUI Framework for OCaml Beginners</h2>
 <p>Some time ago, at OCamlPro, we had discussed the fact that OCaml was lacking more GUI frameworks.
-Lablgtk is powerful, but I don&rsquo;t like it (and I expect that some other people in the OCaml community share my opinion) for several reasons:</p>
+Lablgtk is powerful, but I don’t like it (and I expect that some other people in the OCaml community share my opinion) for several reasons:</p>
 <ul>
 <li>LablGTK makes an extensive use of objects, labels and polymorphic variants.
-Although using these advanced features of OCaml can help expert OCaml developers, it makes LablGTK hard to use for beginners&hellip; and a good reason to have better GUIs is actually to attract beginners!
+Although using these advanced features of OCaml can help expert OCaml developers, it makes LablGTK hard to use for beginners… and a good reason to have better GUIs is actually to attract beginners!
 </li>
 <li>GTK does not look native under Windows and Mac OS X, giving an outdated feeling about interfaces written with it.
 </li>